THE YERKES PROJECT

 About this book

 As in most of my writing, there is a message.
-Words, ideas, alternatives, how we view ideas and things around us.
-It has been a lovely journey creating a story filling in gaps of the more common bullet pointed subjects related to my beliefs.
+Words, ideas, alternatives, and how we view ideas and things around us.
+It has been a lovely journey to create a story, filling in the gaps in the more common bullet-point subjects related to my beliefs.
 Playing “what if” and creating a world in which it fictionally happened is, after all, what makes for a good story.

-From the beginning, the principal characters got it right and because of this those around them and beyond changed too.
-Thus, this next dimension, and I hope greater depth in the story.
-There are disappointments, struggles and sadness in everyone’s life but this is not a story that focuses exclusively on those aspects of life, instead it is about what might happen if things generally went well or even better than that.
+From the beginning, the principal characters got it right, and because of this, those around them and beyond changed, too.
+Thus, this next dimension, and I hope for greater depth in the story.
+There are disappointments, struggles, and sadness in everyone’s life, but this is not a story that focuses exclusively on those aspects of life; instead, it is about what might happen if things generally went well or even better than that.

 __________________________________________